BREAST IMPLANT INCISIONS

 4. Trans-Umbilical (via the navel)

-• Infra-Mammary is the most common approach, the advantages being that it allows excellent visualisation of the implant pocket and any size/shape of implant can be inserted via this route.
+• Infra-Mammary is the most common approach, the advantage being that it allows excellent visualisation of the implant pocket and any size/shape of implant can be inserted via this route.

 • Trans-Axillary is ideal for those who do not want a scar anywhere on or under the breast.
 The smaller incision does limit the size of a silicone implant that can be inserted but inflatable saline implants of any size can still be inserted via this route.